Andy Cowan: Career

 Cowan's songwriting work includes ...
-Hitchin' on the Highway of Life (music, lyrics, vocals by Andy Cowan, guitar arrangement by Marty Rifkin, award-winning session musician for Bruce Springsteen, Tom Petty and Jewel) recipient of five international songwriting nods and featured in Knocked Down ...
-And 20th Century Man (music, lyrics, vocals) the theme to Another Talk Show! with Andy Cowan and Our Time is Up with Andy Cowan (host, writer, producer).
+Hitchin' on the Highway of Life (music, lyrics, vocals by Andy Cowan, guitar arrangement by Marty Rifkin, award-winning session musician for Bruce Springsteen, Tom Petty and Jewel), recipient of five international songwriting nods and featured in Knocked Down and the opening theme of The Neurotic Vaccine ...
+And 20th Century Man (music, lyrics, vocals), the theme to Another Talk Show! with Andy Cowan and Our Time is Up with Andy Cowan (host, writer, producer).

 Cowan's television writing work includes "The Opposite", one of the top ten Seinfeld episodes.